The Truth About Factory Farming

 Maternal Separation

-• Both mother and calf show signs of distress for days
+Both mother and calf show visible signs of distress for days afterward, and mother cows have been documented calling out for their calves for weeks.

 can you generate a detailed infographic for this copy "Maternal Separation.
 Dairy Industry:Calves separated from mothers within 24 hours of birthBoth mother and calf show signs of distress for daysCows have been documented calling for their calves for weeksDisrupts natural bonding and causes psychological trauma"